heany/minwochai/content/authors/chaiheyan/_index.md

 avatar_filename: avatar
 superuser: true
 ---
-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Heyan Chai received his MEng degree in com- puter science and technology in 2020 from the Department of Computer Science and Technology of the Harbin Institute of Technology (Shenzhen), China.
+He is currently working toward the Ph.D. degree at the Department of Computer Science and Technology of Harbin Institute of Technology (Shenzhen), China.
+His research interests include data mining, multi-task learning and few-shot learning.